tmenguy/ha-solcast-solar/README.md

 >
 > Collaborators are welcome, as are PRs for enhancements.
 >
-> Bug reports unrelated to API changes may not get the attention you want, as the the repository owner is largely retired for medical reasons, but knows the Solcast API as a former / user in this and other projects.
+> Bug reports unrelated to API changes may not get the attention you want, as the repository owner is largely retired for medical reasons, but knows the Solcast API as a former user in this and other projects.

 > [!NOTE]
 > This integration can be used as a replacement for the oziee/ha-solcast-solar integration, which has been removed from GitHub and HACS.